estatewatch/estatewatch.github.io/content/estates/tustin.md

 There has been no cost/benefit analysis comparing demolition to refurbishment.
 Neither has consideration been given to the fact that [government funding is available for refurbishment](https://londonnewsonline.co.uk/housing-estate-next-to-grenfell-tower-will-receive-a-carbon-neutral-overhaul-funded-by-the-council/).

 A planning application was approved in July 2022 for 690 new homes - 68% of which will be affordable, including a mix of council rent, shared ownership, key worker accommodation and homes for people aged over 55.

+Work began on phase 1 of the scheme in 2023.
+Detailed planning permission for phase 2 of the scheme was submitted in August 2024.

 ---